DaniFdezAlvarez/shexer/README.md

 # sheXer

 This library can be used to perform automatic extraction of shape expressions (ShEx) or Shapes Constraint Language (SHACL) for a target RDF grpah.

-Try an online demo: [http://shexer.weso.es/](http://shexer.weso.es/) .

-Please, contact Dani Fernández at fernandezalvdaniel@uniovi.es or add an issue to this repository if you find any bug in sheXer.
+Please, feel free to add an issue to this repository if you find any bug in sheXer or if you have a feature request.

+There is an online demo available at: [http://shexer.weso.es/](http://shexer.weso.es/) .
+This demo may not include some of the sheXer's features.
+Install the library to try every feautre.

 Language: Python 3
-This repository contains a software prototype to perform induction of Shapes in an RDF Graph.

 ## Installation

+sheXer can be installed using pip:

+    $ pip install shexer

-Shexer has some external dependencies listed in the files requirements.txt.
-You can install them all using pip:
+Iy you want to install sheXer by source, all its external dependencies are listed in the file requirements.txt.
+Ypu can install them all as well using pip:

     $ pip install -r requirements.txt

-In case you are not planning to use the web service feature of this repo, you do not need to install the dependencies related to Flask.
+sheXer includes a package to deploy a wer service exposing sheXer with a REST API.
+In case you are not interested in deploying this web service, you don't need to install any dependency related to Flask.

-Shexer itself can be installed using pip as well:

-    $ pip install shexer

 ## Features